Skip to navigation Skip to content

 A list of PIDs will show for this period.

-Note: the TPISO and TPIS screens can be accessed from both the customer's and organisation's record.
-Any activity that shows on the TPISO screen and that is relevant to a specific customer will also show on that customer's record.
+Note: the TPISO and Third Party Information (TPIS) screens can be accessed from both the customer's and organisation's record.
+Any activity that shows on the TPISO screen that is relevant to a specific customer will also show on that customer's record.

 2